 How Do I Write Content That AI Engines Cite?

-Write 40-60 word answer capsules after every heading with bold, definitive statements.
-Use specific numbers (+41% visibility boost).
-Include tables (2.5x citation multiplier) and FAQ blocks (3.2x multiplier).
-Front-load key information — 44.2% of AI citations come from the first 30% of the page.
+Write 40-60 word answer capsules after every heading.
+Use bold, definitive statements and specific numbers (adding statistics improves AI visibility by 41%, per the Princeton/Georgia Tech study).
+Use comparison tables and clear question-and-answer blocks that AI parses easily.
+Front-load key information.
+44.2% of AI citations come from the first 30% of the page.
 One idea per paragraph.
-Definitive language is cited 2x more than hedged language.
+Definitive language reads as more authoritative than hedged language.

 |---|---|---|